 - Detailed storyboard

-- Custom graphics
+- Custom graphics and 2D animation

-- Music and captions
+- Professional voiceover, music, and captions

-- Delivery versions for different platforms
+- Delivery versions for multiple platforms

 Character animation

-Typical cost for a 60 to 90 second video:
+Typical cost for a 60 to 90-second video:

 $7,000 to $12,000